sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 A heap is a special tree-based data structure that satisfies the heap property.

 In a max-heap, every parent node is greater than or equal to its children; in a min-heap, every parent node is less than or equal to its children.

+A max (min) tree is a tree in which the key value in each node is not smaller (larger) than the key values in its children (if any).
+A max heap is a Complete binary tree that is also a max tree.

+A min heap is a CBT that is also a min tree.

+By definition, key in the root of a max tree is the larges and root in the min heap is the smallest.

+___

 ##### Common Applications of Heap: